nicst/datasciencecoursera/README.md

 # datasciencecoursera
-The Data Scientist’s Toolbox at Coursera
+The Data Scientist’s Toolbox course at Coursera